AitchisonLab/DeleteomeTools/README.md

 Deleteome transcriptomic datasets can be downloaded from [https://deleteome.holstegelab.nl](https://deleteome.holstegelab.nl)

-Our software was originally developed to identify gene products that are functionally associated with the nucleoporin NUP170.
+Our Deleteome-Tools software was originally developed to identify gene products that are functionally associated with the nucleoporin NUP170.
 We used the data in the Deleteome to identify genes that, when deleted, alter the yeast transcriptome in a way that is similar to the alterations caused by a NUP170 deletion.
 This work is described in